open-estuary/estuary/doc/Deploy_Manual.4D02.md

 <h3 id="3.3">Boot via PXE</h3>

-In this boot mode, the UEFI will get grub from PXE server.The grub will get the configuration file from TFTP service configured by PXE server.
+In this boot mode, the UEFI will get grub from PXE server.
+The grub will get the configuration file from TFTP service configured by PXE server.

 1. Setup PXE environment on host

    Enable both DHCP and TFTP services on one of your host machines according to [Setup_PXE_Env_on_Host.md](https://github.com/open-estuary/estuary/blob/master/doc/Setup_PXE_Env_on_Host.4All.md).

-2. Reboot and press anykey to enter UEFI Boot Menu
+2. Reboot and press anykey except "enter" to enter UEFI Boot Menu

 3. Select boot option "Boot Manager"->"EFI Network" boot option and press "Enter".